Friday, December 25, 2020

 Diplomatic toothache

-Macmillan’s visit, the first to Russia by a British PM since Winston Churchill's (1875-1965; UK prime-minister 1940-1945 & 1951-1955) wartime trips, started with him making what he hoped would be a friendly gesture, wearing a Russian white fur hat (ushanka) but this was soon swapped for a black one because a foreign office advisor suggested the white, dating from his last visit to Russia during the Russo-Finnish War (the so-called "Winter War", 1939-1940) might cause offence, the conflict not a happy memory in the Kremlin.
-The foreign office was correct but (and this does happen with the FO) for the wrong reason, the white fur purely a fashion faux pas.
-When Macmillan's predecessor (Anthony Eden, 1897–1977; UK prime-minister 1955-1957), visited Moscow in 1941 while foreign secretary, comrade Vyacheslav Molotov (1890–1986; USSR foreign minister 1939-1949 & 1953-1956), showing an untypical concern for the details of protocol, told Eden "Á Moscou, Excellence, on ne porte pas la casquette de fourrure blanche" (In Moscow, Your Excellency, you don't wear a white fur hat).
+Macmillan’s visit, the first mission to Moscow by a British prime minister since Winston Churchill's (1875-1965; UK prime-minister 1940-1945 & 1951-1955) wartime trips to parley with comrade Stalin (1878-1953; Soviet leader 1924-1953), started with him making what he hoped would be a friendly gesture, wearing a Russian white fur hat (ushanka) but this was soon swapped for a black one because a Foreign Office (FO) advisor suggested the white, dating from his last visit to Russia during the Russo-Finnish War (the so-called "Winter War", 1939-1940) might cause offence, some aspects of the conflict not a happy memory in the Kremlin.
+The FO was correct but (and this does happen with the FO) for the wrong reason, the white fur purely a fashion faux pas.
+When Macmillan's predecessor (Anthony Eden, 1897–1977; UK prime-minister 1955-1957) in 1941 visited Moscow while foreign secretary, comrade Vyacheslav Molotov (1890–1986; USSR foreign minister 1939-1949 & 1953-1956), showing an untypical concern for the details of protocol, told Eden "Á Moscou, Excellence, on ne porte pas la casquette de fourrure blanche" (In Moscow, Your Excellency, you don't wear a white fur hat).

-Twenty-odd years on however, the Russians seemed either not to notice or be unconcerned, the white fur attracting no comment on arrival and the prime-minister’s sartorial flourishes continued, choosing practical plus fours for his tour of collective farm, and, in a nice touch, a Guards Regiment tie when visiting a nuclear facility.
-Lavish banquets followed around tables laden with champagne, vodka, caviar, salmon and Cuban cigars and all went well although, regarding the vodka, perhaps a little too well, as Macmillan would later note.
+Twenty-odd years on however, the Soviets seemed either not to notice or be unconcerned, the white fur attracting no comment on arrival and the prime minister’s sartorial flourishes continued, choosing practical plus fours for his tour of collective farm, and, in a nice touch, his Guards Regiment tie when visiting a nuclear facility.
+Lavish banquets followed around tables laden with "champagne" (a very sweet sparking wine from comrade Stalin's home of Georgia), vodka, caviar, salmon and Cuban cigars and all went well although, regarding the vodka, perhaps a little too well, as Macmillan would later note.

-While the prime-minister was touring a Moscow research institute, comrade Khrushchev was in Berlin where he delivered a truculent speech intending use Macmillan’s visit to destabilize NATO.
+While the prime minister was touring a Moscow research institute, comrade Khrushchev was in Berlin where he delivered a truculent speech intending use Macmillan’s visit to destabilize NATO (the North Atlantic Treaty Organization).
 The next day’s Anglo-Soviet discussions were “angry and fraught”, an atmosphere not helped by both delegations being “rather drunk”.
 To express his displeasure with a snub, Khrushchev the next day issued a statement saying he was taking no part in that day’s activities because he had “toothache” and the Western press promptly, and gleefully, coined the phrase “diplomatic toothache”.
 Just to add emphasis, despite being indisposed by his “toothache”, the Kremlin made it known comrade Khrushchev had spent the day in meetings with a visiting delegation from Iraq.
-Macmillan rescued the situation with some typically cynical British diplomacy and comrade Khrushchev quickly resumed his role of genial host, telling everyone his toothache had been cured “…by a British drill”.
+Macmillan rescued the situation with some typically cynical British diplomacy and quickly (and perhaps gratefully) comrade Khrushchev resumed his role of genial host, telling everyone his toothache had been cured “by a British drill”.
 Although achievements had been modest, both sides considered the visit a success, something in this field measured less by anything attained than unpleasantness avoided.

 No comments: